-It would have been sufficient (in most cases) to provide for a midi file for each fingerprint.
+It would have been sufficient (in most cases) to provide for one midi file for each fingerprint.

 However, occasionally two chants (by the same or by a different composer) that are different may have the same fingerprint, so it helps if each occurence has its own midi file.

-Moreover, between chant books there are often subtle differences in ornamentation and harmonisation.
+Moreover, between chant books there are often subtle differences in ornamentation and harmonisation of the same chant.

 These are the main reasons to provide for a midi file for each reference.

-The midi files are created by entering the notes (yes, by hand .... ) into Finale and saving the file as midi.
+The midi files are created by entering the notes manually into Finale and saving the file as midi.

-(The Finale files are also exported as XML from which the fingerprint is obtained by a special program.
+The Finale files are also exported as XML from which the fingerprint is obtained by a special program.
 The XML files are also used for further research.

 This setup makes it easier to distinguish the separate voices, contrary to the midi-provided organ (midi program 20) which synthesizes multiple stops with many overtones.

 In the case of an obligato organ part, the organ part is played on the midi church organ (program 20).